oriuminc/vagrant-ariadne/README.md

 hard-drive for the first time (which involves downloading and installing any required software to the guest machine).

-When it's done, you can visit http://example.dev/ to view the demo website!
+When it's done, you can visit http://example.dev/ to view the example website!

 ### Booting an Ariadne project